Our Four Tips for a Perfect Exterior Paint Job

 Ideal Painting weather conditions.
 It’s best to do exterior painting in mild weather, ideally when the temperature is between 60 and 85 degrees F., with little or no wind.
 Paints form the most protective coating in this type of weather.

 As you can see, it isn’t difficult to get a durable exterior paint job, as long as you go about things in the correct way.
 Use these four tips to unlock the way to a perfect exterior paint job for your home.

 Here’s advice explaining how to prepare different exterior surfaces for painting:

 Already Painted Wood: Remove all the loose, peeling, or flaking paint with a scraper or wire brush, then sand any rough edges that remain.
 Dull any glossed painted areas with sandpaper with 80-120 grit and spot-prime those that have no paint at all.
 Brush off any remaining dust particles.
-If mildew or mould is present, remove it as described above.
+If mildew or mould is present, remove it as described as above.

 New Unpainted Metal: Remove any loose paint or rust with a scraper or wire brush, then wash the surface with soap and water, and rinse clean and let it dry probably.
-Apply a good metal primer with a stain blocker to help the paint adhere better, and paint quickly before new rust begins to form.
+Apply a good metal primer "zinc-phosphate" with a stain blocker to help the paint adhere better, and paint quickly before new rust begins to form.